 - Correction: We quoted Bill Clinton as saying in a speech, "We just have to slow down our economy and cut back our greenhouse gas emissions ‘cause we have to save the planet for our grandchildren."
 Although he did say that, he went on to explain at length why slowing down the economy would not be a good idea.
 Warren, who did not know the full context, apologizes and thanks listeners for pointing out his mistake.

-Jonathan Martin, New York Times (@jmartpolitico)
+Jonathan Martin, New York Times (@jmartNYT)

-James Antle, Daily Caller News Foundation (@jimantle)
+James Antle, Washington Examiner (@jimantle)

 Dan Schnur, USC Unruh Institute of Politics (@danschnur)